kwikteam/phy-doc/README.md

 # phy documentation

-[**phy**](https://github.com/kwikteam/phy) is an open source electrophysiological data analysis package in Python for neuronal recordings made with high-density multielectrode arrays containing tens, hundreds, or thousands of channels.
+[**phy**](https://github.com/kwikteam/phy) is an open source electrophysiological data analysis libbrary in Python for neuronal recordings made with high-density multielectrode arrays containing tens, hundreds, or thousands of channels.

 ## Overview

+This library provides a Python API to analyze and visualize data interactively, as well as user-friendly graphical interfaces to quickly inspect and refine your data.

+### Use-cases

+As of v0.1.0, you can use phy to:

+* Open a Kwik dataset and access all the data fields for inspection, visualization, and analysis.
+* Manually refine a dataset that has been automatically clustered by KlustaKwik.

+Future versions will allow you to spike sort raw data and make custom analyses of extracellular and spiking data.

+It is recommended to use the library in IPython (terminal or notebook) for interactive use.
+You can also use it in regular Python scripts.
+Finally, you can use the public Python API to customize the interfaces or integrate phy in your own projects.

+### Milestones

 The current 0.1.0 release implements the following features: